DavidJFelix/hatchit/README.md

-#Flock
+#Hatchit

-This is the web application and backend for apps to interface with for the Flock application.
+This is the web application and backend for apps to interface with for the Hatchit application.

 ##Running